prowler-cloud/prowler/docs/tutorials/misc.md

 ```console
 prowler <provider> -x/--checks-folder <custom_checks_folder>
 ```
+> S3 URIs are also supported as folders for custom checks, e.g. s3://bucket/prefix/checks_folder/.
+Make sure that the used credentials have s3:GetObject permissions in the S3 path where the custom checks are located.

 The custom checks folder must contain one subfolder per check, each subfolder must be named as the check and must contain:

 - An empty `__init__.py`: to make Python treat this check folder as a package.